-The near extinction of black-footed ferrets was a direct result of the range-wide decline of their primary prey item—prairie dogs (Cynomys spp.).
+The near extinction of black-footed ferrets was a direct result of the range-wide decline of their primary prey item—prairie dogs (Cynomys spp.)
 Prairie dog conservation remains the primary challenge in black-footed ferret recovery.
 The range-wide loss of prairie dogs, and by extension the black-footed ferret, is attributable to: non-native disease sylvatic plague (Yersinia pestis); loss of habitat and habitat fragmentation; and human persecution.

-- The black-footed ferret was first listed as endangered throughout its historic range in 1967 under the Endangered Species Preservation Act—the predecessor to the more robust Endangered Species Act (ESA).
-Once the ESA was passed in 1973, the species was moved to that list where it remains today.
+- First listed as endangered throughout its historic range in 1967 under the Endangered Species Preservation Act; once the ESA was passed in 1973, the species was moved to that list

 Extant black-footed ferret populations, both captive and wild, can all be traced to seven founders captured in Meeteetse, WY and brought into captivity from 1985-1987.
 Today, the black-footed ferret remains one of the rarest mammals on the planet with an estimated wild population of less than 300 individuals.

-TESF’s efforts to assist the U.S. Fish and Wildlife Service in the recovery of black-footed ferrets began in 1998 with the construction of an outdoor preconditioning facility at Vermejo Park Ranch in New Mexico.
-Naïve, cage reared ferrets were placed into the outdoor pens where they were exposed to as wild an environment as possible, while still being safely maintained in captivity.
+TESF’s efforts to assist the USFWS in the recovery of black-footed ferrets began in 1998 with the construction of an outdoor preconditioning facility at Vermejo Park Ranch in New Mexico.
+Naive, cage-reared ferrets were placed into the outdoor pens where they were exposed to as wild an environment as possible while still being safely maintained in captivity.
 Ferrets in the outdoor pens lived in black-tailed prairie dog (C. ludovicianus) burrows and were routinely exposed to live prairie dog prey, as they honed their natural predatory instincts and prepared for life in the wild.
-Female ferrets were bred and soon thereafter whelped and weaned kits in the pens all the while also being exposed to real prairie dog burrows and live prey.
+Female ferrets were bred and soon thereafter whelped and weaned kits in the pens, all the while also being exposed to real prairie dog burrows and live prey.
 Ferrets that were preconditioned or born in outdoor pens and exposed to live prey have been documented to have higher post-release survival rates than those that have not.
-From 1999-2006 TESF preconditioned 393 ferrets at Vermejo.
+From 1999-2006, TESF preconditioned 393 ferrets at Vermejo.

 From 2005-2007 at Vermejo Park Ranch and 2009-2011 at Bad River Ranches, TESF took the next step in preconditioning ferrets and initiated wild pre-conditioning projects at those ranches.
 At Vermejo, female ferrets and their kits were released onto a 1,000-acre prairie dog colony enclosed by electric netting which served to keep terrestrial predators – coyotes (Canis latrans) and badgers (Taxidea taxus )– away from the ferrets as they adjusted to life in the wild.
-At Bad River the same procedures were followed without the use of electric netting.
-After a one to three months wild pre-conditioning period, the ferrets were captured and transported to permanent release sites.
-At Vermejo, 48%, and at Bad River 45 % of the ferrets released were recaptured and sent for permanent release elsewhere.
+At Bad River, the same procedures were followed without the use of electric netting.
+After a one to three month wild pre-conditioning period, the ferrets were captured and transported to permanent release sites.
+48% of ferrets released at Vermejo and 48% at Bad River were recaptured and sent for permanent release elsewhere.